- 9 minutes to read

 Prerequisites for the Nodinite Configuration Database

-This page describes the prerequisites to successfully install the Nodinite Configuration Database.
-The Nodinite Configuration Database, is a SQL Server database, and is installed in a SQL Server instance.
+This page outlines the prerequisites for successfully installing the Nodinite Configuration Database, which is a SQL Server database installed within a SQL Server instance.

 Nodinite Configuration Database Checklist